We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Research suggests that regular exercise is beneficial for premenstrual symptoms.
 One study showed that regular exercise for PMS decreased pain and increased mood.

 For best results, engage in a mix of aerobic activities and strength training each week.
-The Physical Activity Guidelines for Americans recommends that all adults aim for at least:
+The

 - 150 minutes of moderate-intensity or 75 minutes of vigorous-intensity aerobic activity weekly